Rouble opens stronger vs dollar, euro

 For Russian treasury bonds see

-Russia in graphics: link.reuters.com/dun63s (Reporting by Alexander Winning, editing by Jason Bush)
+Russia in graphics: link.reuters.com/dun63s (Reporting by Alexander Winning, editing by Elizabeth Piper)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan